 - Have you resorted to taking diet pills and laxatives?

 - Do you ever force yourself to vomit after eating?

 These are a few of the questions health professionals may ask if they suspect someone may be a victim of the female athlete triad, which includes disordered eating, amenorrhea and osteoporosis.
 Women and girls with this condition exhibit signs of pathogenic weight control and are at high risk for many medical problems.

 Eating disorders span the spectrum from restrictive eating or avoiding certain foods to anorexia or bulimia.
 Disordered eating results in a negative energy balance, where more calories are being used than consumed.
 An electrolyte imbalance can occur, which can lead to dehydration, decreased thermal regulation, cardiovascular problems, poor healing and even sudden death.

-Most people have heard of anorexia nervosa, which is an eating disorder characterized by an intense fear of fatness, an abnormal body image, absent or disrupted periods, and weight loss to less than 85 % of normal.
-There may also be associated signs like low blood pressure, slow heart rate, dry skin and nails, hair loss or thinning, and excessive fine hair on the sides of the face and arms.
+Most people have heard of anorexia nervosa, which is an eating disorder characterized by an intense fear of fatness, an abnormal body image, absent or disrupted periods and weight loss to less than 85 percent of normal.
+There may also be associated signs like low blood pressure, slow heart rate, dry skin and nails, hair loss or thinning and excessive fine hair on the sides of the face and arms.

 Ann Sundgren, PT